TRMSC/cloud-backup/README.md

 ### How to:

-- Download the repository and put all files in the same directory. 📁
+- [Download the latest version](https://github.com/TRMSC/cloud-backup/releases) and unzip all files in one directory. 📁

 - Run __cloud-backup-settings.py__ to config your backups. ⚙